CD-Xbow/PB-Graphic-Hits/One_Page_Wonders/readme.md

 ## One Page Wonders

-These are small, single file, graphical examples mostly taken out of the PoreBasic forums.
-While they demonstate the power and efficeny of PureBasic, they also show how clever some folks are.
+These are small, single file, graphical examples mostly taken out of the PureBasic forums.
+While they demonstate the power and efficeny of PureBasic, they also show how really clever some folks are.
 I have made a 64bit Windows executable of each of the examples so the whole world can download them and enjoy all this PB goodness.

 - abstract-flow